I. CANDIDATE SELECTION

 - If utilized, a copy of the work sample, including the accompanying instructions

-C. Diversity in the composition of the search committee or interview panel is recommended.
-CHR Talent Acquisition and Workforce Planning may serve as a consultant to the hiring authority or search committee chair.
+C. CHR Talent Acquisition and Workforce Planning may serve as a consultant to the hiring authority or search committee chair.
 A search committee is often utilized to screen, interview, and recommend a group of qualified candidates for consideration by the hiring authority.

-D. In consultation with CHR Talent Acquisition and Workforce Planning, departments are responsible for demonstrating good faith efforts to obtain a diverse, qualified applicant pool for consideration.
-If a diverse pool is not identified, the hiring authority, in consultation with CHR Talent Acquisition and Workforce Planning, can determine if further recruitment would produce a more representative pool.
+D. In consultation with CHR Talent Acquisition and Workforce Planning, departments are responsible for demonstrating good faith efforts to obtain a broad, qualified applicant pool for consideration.
+If a qualified pool is not identified, the hiring authority, in consultation with CHR Talent Acquisition and Workforce Planning, can determine if further recruitment would produce a more representative pool.

 E. The hiring authority or their designee assesses information gathered from the applications, interviews, reference checks, and other job-related sources.